jfding/mic/README.rst

   $ sudo mic cr fs test.ks --outdir output

-*Tips*: if you failed to create armv7* image, the reason may be qemu/qemu-arm on your host is lower than required, please update qemu/qemu-arm higher than 0.13.0.
+*Tips*: if you failed to create armv7* image, the reason may be: qemu/qemu-arm on your host is lower than required, please upgrade qemu/qemu-arm higher than version 0.13.0.

 Running 'mic chroot'
 --------------------